iam-shreyasthana/portfolio-web-application/README.md

 ## Description

-** The motivation behind building this Portfolio website is to learn more about React and try to learn about different functionalities of React.
+<p>The motivation behind building this Portfolio website is to learn more about React and try to learn about different functionalities of React.
 Since React is a well growing Library of JavaScript and working on it seems to be fun.
 Also, I've learnt about React Hooks, Functional Components and many more deep concepts and their behaviour during this project.
-Hope you like it. **
+Hope you like it. </p>

 ## Features